ehcache/ehcache.org-site/README.md

 * After the site content is built, it will be in the _site directory
 * Clone a local copy (or if you have one already, pull in all updates) of the ehcache.github.io repository
 * Create a branch for your updates, and switch to (checkout) that branch
 * Copy all content from the _site directory you just built from this repository into the root of your new branch of the other repository - this will mean some existing files get overwritten, and some new files get added.
+If you need to remove files (if you removed files on the source side which are no longer in the built site - you'll need to manually delete them from your branch).
 * Commit your changes and make a pull request to get the content of that branch into the master branch of the ehcache.github.io repository (which will then make it "live").